vacp2p/rfc/content/docs/rfcs/55/README.md

 If the event is valid, a participant MUST update the local list of members accordingly.

 ##### Admins Added
-Admins MUST use an `ADMINS_ADDED` event to promote participants to admin.
+To promote participants to group admin, group admins MUST use an `ADMINS_ADDED` event.
 Upon receiving this event, a participant MUST validate the `chat_id` provided with the updates, MUST ensure the author of the event is an admin of the chat, otherwise the event MUST be ignored.
 If the event is valid, a participant MUST update the list of admins of the chat accordingly.

 ##### Admin Removed

-Admins MUST not be able to remove other admins.
+Admins MUST NOT be able to remove other admins.
 An admin MAY remove themselves by sending an `ADMIN_REMOVED` event, with the `members` field containing their own public key.
 Each participant MUST validate the `chat_id` provided with the updates and MUST ensure the author of the event is an admin of the chat, otherwise the event MUST be ignored.
 If the event is valid, a participant MUST update the list of admins of the chat accordingly.